wp-plugins/rss-footer/readme.txt

 Tested up to: 2.3.2
 stable tag: 0.5

-This plugin makes it easy to add a line of content to the beginning or the end of your feeds.
+This plugin makes it easy to add a line of content to the beginning or the end of all the articles in your feeds, for instance to display a link back to your blog.

 == Description ==

-This plugin makes it easy to add a line of content to the beginning or the end of your feeds.
+This plugin makes it easy to add a line of content to the beginning or the end of all the articles in your feeds, for instance to display a link back to your blog.

 More info: